-Immediately following purging and leak-testing, the sample will be collected by opening the Summa[TM] canister valve to draw the soil vapor sample into the canister.
+Immediately following purging and leak-testing, the sample will be collected by opening the Summa1 canister valve to draw the soil vapor sample into the canister.
 The vacuum and flow rates will be kept at a minimum to limit enhanced volatilization of VOCs.
-Consistency will be maintained as best as possible for all samples taken between samples and sampling events.
-Vacuum and flow rate readings will be obtained periodically to evaluate the fill rate of the Summa[TM] canisters.
-The laboratory will be instructed to set the flow controller to a rate greater than 10 mL/min and less than 200 mL/min.
+Vacuum and flow rate readings will be obtained periodically to evaluate the fill rate of the Summa[TM] canister.
+The laboratory will be instructed to set the flow controller to a rate greater than (>) 10 mL/min and <200 mL/min.

-The sample time interval for soil vapor samples will be approximately 30 minutes per sample and flow rates cannot exceed 200 mL/min.
-For the sub-slab soil vapor sampling a 1-Liter Summa[TM] canister will be kept at approximately 26.6 mL/min for 30 minutes to complete the sample.
+The sample time interval for sub-slab vapor samples is approximately 30 minutes per sample and flow rates cannot exceed 200 mL/min.
+A 1-Liter Summa[TM] canister will be kept at approximately 26.6 mL/min for 30 minutes to complete the sample.
 The vacuum gauge on the flow controller will be constantly monitored to ensure the vacuum in the Summa[TM] canister is decreasing with time.
-The valve will be closed when the Summa[TM] canister gauge measures approximately 5 inches of Hg vacuum.
-The final Summa[TM] canister vacuum will be measured in the field for each sample and upon receipt at the laboratory to evaluate sample integrity following shipment.
+The valve will be closed when the Summa[TM] canister gauge measures approximately 5 inHg vacuum.
+The final Summa[TM] canister vacuum will be measured in the field and upon receipt at the laboratory to evaluate sample integrity following shipment.

-Helium will continue to be added as needed and monitored during sampling to minimize outside ambient air influences.
-New, unused disposable nitrile gloves will be used prior to the collection of each soil vapor sample.
+Helium will continue to be added to the shroud as needed and monitored during sampling to minimize outside ambient air influences.
+New, unused disposable nitrile gloves will be used prior to the collection of the sub-slab vapor sample.

-2.2.3 Crawl Space Air, Indoor Air, and Ambient Outdoor Air Sample Collection
+2.2.3 Indoor Air and Ambient Outdoor Air Sample Collection

-One air sample will be collected from the crawl space (CS-1) beneath the office in the veterinary hospital building, using the same procedure as that for the indoor air sample.
-Two indoor air samples (IA-1 and IA-2) will be collected - one co-located with the sub-slab sample, and one co-located with the crawl space sample.
-One ambient outdoor air sample (OA-1) will be collected for laboratory analysis from outside the veterinary hospital.
-The proposed sample location is indicated on Figure 2.
-The indoor air samples will be collected to determine the concentration of VOCs in the subject building at the time of the sub-slab vapor and crawl space air sample collection.
+One indoor air sample (IA-1) will be collected from the same vicinity as the sub-slab sample.
+One ambient outdoor air sample (OA-1) will be collected for laboratory analysis from outside of the OVH building.
+The proposed sample locations are indicated on Figure 2.
+The indoor air sample will be collected to determine the concentration of VOCs in the building at the time as the sub-slab vapor collection.
 The outdoor air sample will be collected to characterize the contribution from ambient outdoor air to indoor air.
-The outdoor air sampling at the veterinary hospital will begin one hour prior to indoor air sampling and will continue to at least 30 minutes prior to the end of the indoor air sampling period.
+The outdoor air sampling at the OVH property will begin 1 hour prior to indoor air sampling and will continue to at least 30 minutes prior to the end of the indoor air sampling period.

-2.2.3.1 Indoor Air and Crawl Space Air Sample Procedure
+2.2.3.1 Indoor Air Sample Procedure

-Each time-integrated indoor/crawl space air sample will be collected using a 6-liter Summa[®] canister obtained from a California certified laboratory.
-All Summa [TM] canisters will be certified-clean at the 100% quality control (QC) level, fitted with a vacuum gauge, and under a vacuum of greater than 25 inches of Hg.
+The time-integrated indoor air sample will be collected using a 6-liter Summa[®] canister obtained from a California certified laboratory.
+All Summa[TM] canisters will be certified-clean at the 100% quality control (QC) level, fitted with a vacuum gauge, and under a vacuum of >25 inHg.
 The canisters will be fitted with a laboratory-calibrated flow controller (11.5 mL/min) to collect an air sample at a constant flow rate over an approximate 8-hour period.
 The canister vacuum shall be recorded prior to sampling, periodically during the filling period, and at the conclusion of the sampling interval.
-The canister used to collect the indoor air samples shall be placed at 3 to 5 feet above the floor to provide a sample representative of the breathing zone.
-The crawl space air sample will rest on the ground surface and the sample will come from the area near the framing for the building floor.
+The canister used to collect the indoor air sample shall be placed at 3 to 5 feet above the floor to provide a sample representative of the breathing zone.